sudeen/Natours-App/README.md

-# Dillinger
+# Natours

-Natours is a cloud-enabled, ReactJS powered by NodeJS application for booking the Tour.
+Natours is a cloud-enabled, hosted database, ReactJS powered by NodeJS application for booking the Tour.

 - View all the available tours
 - Login using common password "test1234"